Postdoctoral Physician Scientist Training

 • Year 4: 9 months dedicated research time spread throughout the year, 3 months on clinical rotations including call

-• Fellowship: Clinical fellowship training can be incorporated into a trainee’s research pathway, depending on a trainee’s individual career goals and clinical fellowship desired
+• Fellowship: Clinical fellowship training can be incorporated into a trainee’s research pathway, depending on a trainee’s individual career goals and clinical fellowship desired.

 Leadership:

-• Vikas Gulani, Chair
+• Vikas Gulani, Chair of Radiology

-• Kara Udager, Residency Program Director
+• Kara Udager, Diagnostic Residency Program Director

 Department of Radiology

 • Motivated to train more surgeon-scientists in the field of urology, our residency program also recently launched a six-year surgeon-scientist training track, offering one year of protected research time in basic science, translational science, health services research, or surgical education research.
+This position is open to match on alternate years and is for one slot only.

 • The focus of these two programs is to prepare young surgeon-scientists to become successful leaders in research and make discoveries that will impact their patients on a broader scale.

 • Each Urology resident presents a research project at the annual Urology Resident Research showcase, held in the spring.
 Support for these projects is provided by protected research time built into the standard residency rotations, and by dedicated statistician effort funded by the Department.
 In addition, in 2021 the Department funded five short-term (1-2 year) resident research projects (Urology Incubator Grants).
+Funding for resident led Incubator Grants, mentored by a faculty member, is open to all residents inclusive of all types of research.

 Leadership: